-As mentioned in an older post, my favorite vacation was in New Orleans in 2013.
+One of my favorite vacations was spent on a semi-solo weekend in New Orleans.
 I originally wanted to attend Essence Fest, but it was WAY too much for my budget.
-After speaking with old coworkers, we decided to take a trip to the Big Easy the weekend after.
-Because of flight delays, I arrived later than expected, but it was a good flight straight through nonetheless.
+After speaking with old coworkers, we decided to visit New Orleans the weekend after.
+Read more about what I did on my semi-solo weekend in New Orleans.

-As late as it was, my cousin still picked me up from the airport to drive to my hotel; The New Orleans Marriott on Canal St. I was given a King-sized bed in a room overlooking the pool.
+I stayed at The New Orleans Marriott on Canal St. I was given a King-sized bed in a room overlooking the pool.
 Not much of a “view”, but it was convenient to have both a kid and adult swimming pool at the hotel.
-An added plus was the hotel’s location being walking distance to the ever-popular Bourbon Street.
-If I wanted to have a good time, it was a walk or street car stop away.
-Close enough to the action, but far enough that the area was quiet and I could rest when needed.
+An added plus was the hotel’s location being walking distance to the French Quarter.
+If I wanted to have a good time, it was a walk or streetcar stop away.
+I was close enough to the action, but far enough that the area was quiet and I could rest when needed.

-According to my cousin, “carnival rules apply” so I got little to no sleep anyway.
-After getting up early to eat a “Big Easy Breakfast at Cafe Fleur-De-Lis, I walked around the city with my friends and took a double-decker hop on/off bus to do a city tour.
-Stops were in the French Market, Business District, Garden District and Mardi Gras World; a warehouse with a walking tour that gives details on how floats are made for the Mardi Gras Parade.
+According to my cousin, “carnival rules apply” in New Orleans so I got little to no sleep for most of the weekend.
+After getting up early to eat a “Big Easy Breakfast at Cafe Fleur-De-Lis, I walked around the city with my friends.
+We later split up and I took a double-decker hop-on/hop-off bus and did a solo city tour.
+Stops were in the French Market, Business District, Garden District, and Mardi Gras World; a warehouse with a walking tour that gives details on how floats are made for the Mardi Gras Parade.
 Later that night, I had the BEST BBQ dinner at The Joint followed by entertainment at a venue called Tipitina’s to hear live New Orleans Jazz, R&B, and Blues with James Andrews & the Crescent City All-Stars, Brass-A-Holics.